 Members provide comment to us on issues affecting consumers that fall within the scope of our administration of the Competition and Consumer Act 2010.
 The committee also advises on consumer research and education projects.

-The committee meets three times a year and provides comment on:
+The committee meets four times a year and provides comment on: